William-Owen/KISO/README.md

 These are features that are currently being explored but are not yet feeling quite right.

 - *[Emotion CSS in JS](https://emotion.sh/docs/introduction)* - Themeing and CSS.
 I am still not convinced about CSS in JS.
-This project has been configured to allow a parent theme to overide a child themre (The inverse of how I undersand the normal behaviour to work).
-In this way the component can define a look and feel that the parent theme (implementation) can overide.
+This project has been configured to allow a parent theme to override a child theme (The inverse of how I understand the normal behaviour to work).
+In this way, the component can define a look and feel that the parent theme (implementation) can override.
 - *[SASS](https://sass-lang.com/)* - I much prefer the DRY SASS syntax over SCSS.
-- Sotrybook Source view - This is not working correctly at this time.
+- Storybook Source view - This is not working correctly at this time.

 ## Plop template

-Micro code generator.
+Plop.js is a micro-generator, a tool that gives you a simple way to generate code or any other type of flat text files in a consistent way.
+Plop.js is perfect for scaffolding out components, pages and other contents such as tests and redux reducers were there is a fair amount of boilerplate.

 ### Install globally

 `npm i plop -g`

+### Call plop from the project directory

+`plop`

 ### Available Plop templates

+These templates are defined in the `plopfile.js` with supporting templates in the `plop-templates` directory.
+Plop templates use (Handlebars)[https://handlebarsjs.com/]

+The currently avialalbe templates are: -

 - Component
 - Page